What cards are you looking for?

 What should I consider when transferring a balance to a new credit card?

 - What is the balance transfer offer?
 There are a few ways to compare how competitive an offer is.
-The introductory APR rate you’ll be charged on a balance transfer card is usually low or 0% p.a., so this is something you’ll want to consider.
+The introductory APR you’ll be charged on a balance transfer card is usually low or 0%, so this is something you’ll want to consider.
 The length of the balance transfer period also differs, though it generally falls between six and 24 months.
 You’ll want to choose a balance transfer offer that will allow you to pay off your debt before the offer ends.

 - What’s the revert rate?
-If you don’t think you can repay your existing debt within the promotional period, consider whether the revert APR rate will attract more interest and how this will impact the savings you’ve made.
+If you don’t think you can repay your existing debt within the promotional period, consider whether the revert APR will attract more interest and how this will impact the savings you’ve made.

 - How much can I transfer?
 Many providers set limits on the percentage of the credit limit you can transfer.
-If your existing balance exceeds the limit, you may want to reconsider a card with a higher credit limit.
+If your existing balance exceeds the limit, you may want to consider a card with a higher credit limit.

-0% APR credit card
+Cards with 0% APR

 If you’re looking for a card that can lead to significant savings on interest, a 0% APR credit card could be the right choice for you.